chaubss/CODEX/README.md

 # CODEX
+CODEX is a C++ like programming language consisting of a lexer, parser and intermediate code generator.

-This is our submission for the Compiler Construction group assignment (Phase I).
+It is our submission for the Compiler Construction group assignment.
 The group members include:
 1. Aryan Chaubal (2019A7PS0130H)
 2. Samarth Kumar Manish Kumar Jain (2019A7PS0179H)